HectorTorresE/Ruby_Enumerable/README.md

 # Ruby Morse Code

 In this project you will learn how to use a module inside your class.
-For this you will create a class `MyList` and a module `MyEnumerable`.
-Your module `MyEnumerable` will implement a subset of the functionality of Enumerable.
+For this the class `MyList` and a module `MyEnumerable`.
+The module `MyEnumerable` implements a subset of the functionality of Enumerable.

 ## Getting Started